 Constructed using sustainable pH neutral materials, Ocean Atlas creates an artificial reef for marine life to colonise and inhabit, whilst drawing tourists away from overstressed natural reef areas.
-It has drawn media attention from around the world which in turn has highlighted a long standing oil leak from a power station refinery a few miles up the coastline which had been polluting the marine environment for many years.
+Its installation drew media attention from around the world, which in turn highlighted a long standing oil leak from a power station refinery a few miles up the coastline that had been polluting the marine environment for many years.

-The sculpture was commissioned by B.R.E.E.F (Bahamas Reef Environment Educational Foundation) with the aim of creating an underwater sculpture garden in honour of its founder Sir Nicholas Nuttall.
+The sculpture was commissioned by the Bahamas Reef Environment Educational Foundation (B.R.E.E.F) with the aim of creating an underwater sculpture garden in honour of its founder Sir Nicholas Nuttall.
 It includes other sculptural works by local artists Willicey Tynes and Andret John and an artificial reef trail designed by Reefball.

-Commissioned by: B.R.E.E.F (Bahamas Reef Environment Educational Foundation)
+Commissioned by: Bahamas Reef Environment Educational Foundation (B.R.E.E.F)

 Materials: Stainless steel, pH neutral cement, basalt and aggragates